MinhTranQuang258/spring-core/README.md

   <summary>Dependency Injection (DI)</summary>
   </br>

   DI is a specific technique for achieving IoC.
 It involves providing dependencies to an object rather than creating them within the object itself.
+It's a common and popular implementation of the IoC principle.

 </details>